Top ten strategy implementation questions you need to ask yourself

 - Can you ensure alignment and communication?
 Your plan must include immediate action points, ready to engage and align all of your team members.

 - Is there a clear execution plan?
 Your strategic frameworks and initiatives should be transparent.
-Drive implementation through follow-ups, fast-track execution with clear accountability, frequent reviews, and any needed adjustments.
+Drive strategy implementation through follow-ups, fast-track execution with clear accountability, frequent reviews, and any needed adjustments.

 - Do you have an accounting system for your strategy?
-Successful implementation and follow-up require clear data that can only be provided by modern, integrated digital tools.
+Successful strategy implementation and follow-up require clear data that can only be provided by modern, integrated digital tools.

 Strategy Execution Management (SEM) should address at least these ten questions, bringing strategic governance on par with financial management.
 It should be based on a cloud platform that makes strategy implementation as tangible, transparent and quantifiable its financial performance.
 The result will be a culture of accountability and trust in your organization.